asalber/asalber.github.io/statistics/exercises/statistics.md

 </div>

 ## Exercise 7
 To compare two rehabilitation treatments $A$ and $B$ for an injury, every treatment was applied to a different group of people.
-The number of days required to cure the injury in every group is shown in the following table:
+The number of days required to cure the injury in each group is shown in the following table: